Gerbes and the Holomorphic Brauer Group of Complex Tori: The Interaction With the Group Structure

 \begin{thm} The functor $F(X) = H^{2}(X,\mathcal{O}^{\times})$ is cubic when restricted to the full subcategory of complex analytic spaces $X$, with a proper map $f: X \to S$ with section satisyfing $f_{*} \mathcal{O} = \mathcal{O}$.
 On this same category, $H^{1}(X,\mathcal{O}^\times)$ is quadratic. \end{thm} Notice that condition $f_{*} \mathcal{O} = \mathcal{O}$ follows if all fibers are reducible.
 We remark that this theorem was inspired by a similar result in a paper \cite{Ho1972} of R. Hoobler.
 There he proves in an algebraic setting (where gerbes are topologically trivial) that the analogous functor is quadratic.
 When our gerbes are topologically trivial along the fibers, our results agree with his.
 Its possible that our results could be use to extend the validity of his results to other cases in the algebraic setting over $\mathbb{C}$.
 Before proving the theorem, we will need a lemma proving it in the special case that $S$ is a point.

 \begin{lem} It follows from the K\"unneth decompositions for $\mathbb{Z}$ (see \cite{Di2004}) and $\mathcal{O}$ (see the book of Demailly \cite{De} in the section on Grauert's direct image theorem) that for compact complex analytic spaces in the absolute setting ($S$ is a point) the functor is cubic for $p=2,3$ and quadratic for $p=2$.
 Similarly, the functor is both quadratic and cubic for $q=1,2$.
-Therefore the functor $X \mapsto H^{1}(X,\mathcal{O}^{\times})$ is quadratic and the functor $X \mapsto H^{2}(X,\mathcal{O}^{\times})$ is cubic. \end{lem} {\bf Proof of Theorem \ref{thm:CubicFunctor}.} Recall that the Leray-Serre spectral sequence for a map $f: Y \to S$ with section satisfying $f_{*}\mathcal{O} = \mathcal{O}$ gives a filtration
+Therefore the functor $X \mapsto H^{1}(X,\mathcal{O}^{\times})$ is quadratic and the functor $X \mapsto H^{2}(X,\mathcal{O}^{\times})$ is cubic. \end{lem}